Jump to: Spoilers (8)

 Thursday 13th February 1986 saw legendary US entertainer Sammy Davis Jr. arrive (via Network Ten's "Eyewitness News" helicopter) at the Nunawading studios to visit the show's set and gallery, where he met the cast and declared his adoration for the character of Joan Ferguson, much to actress Maggie Kirkpatrick's amusement.
 He was a fan of the show from LA screenings, and expressed a desire to make a guest appearance, preferably opposite The Freak - unfortunately for the star no suitable shooting dates proved viable, and the drama was soon in the processes of winding down.

 Across episodes 309-313 Judy Bryant goes to Sydney (off-screen) to visit Sandy Willson at Guthrie House.
 This is a reference to the show's unofficial prison advisor: aged 20, Sandra Willson murdered taxi driver Rodney Woodgate and consequently served 18 years between 1959-77, becoming the longest serving female prisoner in New South Wales.
 On her release from Mulawa Women's Detention Centre she established Guthrie House, the first Australian halfway house for female parolees.
 Series creator Reg Watson said he thought more of Sandra's opinions than anyone else's.
-She met Betty Bobbitt in reality (Judy's openly gay character being heavily based on her) and died in 1999.
+During 1982 she met Betty Bobbitt in reality (Judy's openly gay character being heavily based on her), and died in 1999.

 The theme song "On the Inside" at the time was acclaimed as "the biggest selling single from a female artist in the history of the Australian recording industry".
 On 6th May 1989 the single was released in the UK and peaked at number 3 in the charts on 3rd June.